wecarsoniv/augmented-pca/docs/source/contents/citation.rst

 Citation
 ------------------------------------------------------------------------------------------------------------------------

-Please cite our paper if you find the AugmentedPCA library helpful in your research:
+Please cite our paper if you find the AugmentedPCA package helpful in your research:

 .. code-block:: none